1961 Holtaheia Vickers Viking crash

-The 1961 Holtaheia Vickers Viking crash (Holtaheia-ulykken) was a controlled flight into terrain incident on 9 August 1961 at Holta in Strand, Norway.
+The 1961 Holtaheia Vickers Viking crash (Holtaheia-ulykken) was a controlled flight into terrain incident on 9 August 1961 at Holta in Strand Municipality, Norway.
 The Eagle Airways (later, British Eagle) Vickers 610 Viking 3B Lord Rodney was en route from London Heathrow to Stavanger Airport, Sola on an AIR Tours charter flight taking a school group for a camping holiday.
 The aircraft was making an instrument landing when it crashed 54 km north east of Stavanger.
 All 39 people on board died.